haskellfoundation/error-message-index/README.md

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on improving the site.
 Thanks!

+If you're a Haskell tool developer who would like to integrate your project with the site, please refer to [tool-developers.md](./tool-developers.md) for recommendations regarding the error codes themselves.

 ## Running Locally

 The site is built with the [Hakyll](https://jaspervdj.be/hakyll/) static site generator.
 To view the site locally, enter the `message-index` directory and run: